confluentinc/gcp-flink-cflt-genai-quickstart/README.md

 Click the **Credentials** tab on the left, then click **+ Create Credentials** and choose **API Key**.
 Save this API key, as it will be required by the application when running the `deploy.sh` script.

+If not enabled yet please navigate to the **+Enable APIs and Services** tab to enable  APIs below.
+- Artifact Registry API
+- Cloud Build API
+- Cloud Run Admin API
 ---
 ## Run the Quickstart